 The Government of Alberta issued an Order on December 8, 2020 that masks are mandatory in all indoor public places in the province.
 This includes transit and vehicles for hire.
-On December 21, 2020, Council passed an amendment to suspend the City of St. Albert Face Coverings Bylaw, so only the provincial masking requirements are in effect to limit confusion in St. Albert.
+On December 21, 2020, Council passed an amendment to suspend the City of St. Albert Face Coverings Bylaw, so only the provincial masking requirements are in effect.

 Please remember to be kind and respectful.
 Provincial exceptions to wearing a face covering exist and not all members of the community can safely wear a face covering.
 Let’s stay safe and healthy together.